ruthanneward/HighResDEM/README.md

 **Setting up a Conda Environment**

 You can set up the conda environment for this project two ways:
-  1. Use the environment.yml file in this repo to set up your conda environment.
+  1. Use the HighResDEM_env.yml file in this repo to set up your conda environment.
   2. Manually install the following packages:
+       - numpy
+       - rasterio
+       - matplotlib
-         -
+       - laspy[laszip]

 **Creating the DEM from LiDAR**

   1. Unzip the .LAZ files.
-You can batch convert .LAZ files to .LAS files using https://github.com/LummiGIS/LAS_tools/blob/main/LAZ_to_LAS.py
+You can batch convert .LAZ files to .LAS files using https://github.com/LummiGIS/LAS_tools/blob/main/LAZ_to_LAS.py.
+If you are using bathymetric data as well as topographic data you can use the script I have included in this repo: LAZ_to_LAS_bathymetry.ipyk
   2. Convert the .LAS files into .tif files.
 You can do this using https://github.com/LummiGIS/Batch_LAS_to_Raster/blob/main/batch_las_to_raster.py.
 I run this script in my ArcGIS Pro Python Window.
 You can also install arcpy.
 I find it easier to run it directly in the ArcGIS Python Window.

 **Correcting Bad Bathymetry Data**